sbulav/nredir.nvim/README.md

 :Nredir !ls -la
 ```

+- Pressing `enter` will maximize scratch window
 - Pressing `q` will automatically close the window
-- Pressing `enter` will maximize scratch window
+- Pressing `w` will enable/disable wrap `:h wrap`

 You can also create a mapping to open command-line window and substitute
 Nredir: